 - Law of Power of a Product: (ab)m = ambm

 - Law of Power of a Quotient: (a/b)m = am/bm

-A negative exponent tells us how many times we have to multiply the reciprocal of the base.
+A negative exponent tells us how many times we have need to multiply the reciprocal of the base.
 For example, if it is given that a-n, it can be expanded as 1/an.
-It means we have to multiply the reciprocal of a, i.e 1/a 'n' times.
+It means we have to multiply the reciprocal of a, i.e., 1/a 'n' times.
 Negative exponents are used while writing fractions with exponents.
-Some of the examples of negative exponents are 2 × 3-9, 7-3, 67-5, etc. We can convert these into positive exponents as follows:
+Some examples of negative exponents are 2 × 3-9, 7-3, 67-5, etc. We can convert these into positive exponents as follows:

 - 2 × 3-9 = 2 × (1/39) = 2 / 39

 - 67-5 = 1/675

 If the exponent of a number is a fraction, it is known as a fractional exponent.
 Square roots, cube roots, nth root are parts of fractional exponents.
 A number with power 1/2 is termed as the square root of the base.
 Similarly, a number with a power of 1/3 is called the cube root of the base.
 Some examples of exponents with fractions are 52/3, -81/3, 105/6, etc. We can write these as follows:

 - 52/3 = (52)1/3 = 251/3 = ∛25

 - 105/6 = (105)6 = 6√105 = 6√100000